MarkusRose/finance-calculator/README.md

 Once that is done we can start to build our project's framework.
 Please see commit "create a prototype app without tests" to continue.

+### The app prototype - Finance Calculator

+Within this commit we are setting up a very simple finance calculator app that takes in information about a loan and calculates the repayment duration as well as total spent money and total amount spent on interest.

+The app will have a navbar with routing and an about page.
+But the heart of the application will take place in the `loan-calculator` component.
+Here is where most of the changes will of the future commits will originate as we begin to refactor this application and add tests to it.

+Next we will start adding our first tests.
+Please see commit "refactor to have utilities with tests".